timo845/F-EAR-THIS-/README.md

 ### Methods
 p5.js was mainly used for creating the sound.
 Quicktime player and basic sound tools were also used.
 For the visual language, C4D was mainly used.

-### Results

-### Source Links
-Please include links to the tools, sources etc used during the coding.
-E.g. the resources used for making your coding tool.

 # Reflection
 Fear is now omnipresent in our way of living.
 We are always hiding it, trying to escape from it.
 With this project, it's also about experiencing this feeling in a new way, talking about digital sensations that are more and more present.